csci596team/parallel-sudoku/README.md

 ### Challenges

-- How to aviod race conditions when different communicate?
+- How to avoid race conditions when different threads communicate?
 - How to make fully use of each thread?
 Which means how to assign new job to idle thread.

 ### Our Solution